w-mok/ubc-health/README.md

   <p>I decided to use JavaScript to parse the RSS feed since I was more famililar with the language and syntax compared to PHP.
 While trying to write a script to parse the RSS data,
 I ran into the same problem multiple times.
 After doing some research, it was brought to my attention that it is a well known problem regarding CORS security when trying to retrieve data from an RSS feed.
 I wasn't sure if that was the case for me or if I was doing something wrong.
 However, after doing some more digging around on Stack Overflow, I managed to find a workaround that produced the results that I needed.
-This alternative solution involves using another third party API that converts the RSS feed into JSON data.
+This alternative solution involved using another third party API that converts the RSS feed into JSON data.
 That was when I was able to parse the information that I needed to replace and populate the Health topics list.

 <br>
 <p>The second problem that I faced was populating the data that I needed into a list format.
 I am not sure if my solution is ideal, but I managed to produce the results I was looking for.